-Questions about the costs of various plastic surgery procedures are the most common ones we receive, and for good reason — it is not inexpensive.
-Because there is very little information readily available about the price of cosmetic surgery, it’s understandable that so much misinformation has sprung up around the subject.
+Questions about the prices of various plastic surgery procedures are the most common ones we receive, and for good reason — it is not inexpensive.
+Because there is very little information readily available about the cost of cosmetic surgery, it’s understandable that so much misinformation has sprung up around the subject.
 So, we think it’s time to help clear up some of the myths around plastic surgery’s cost.

 Myth: Most people who have plastic surgery are rich.

 Reality: If this was true, we’d have been looking for new jobs a long time ago!
-The vast majority of people who elect plastic surgery are definitely not rich.
+The vast majority of people who elect to undergo plastic surgery are definitely not rich.
 However, most do view it as an investment in themselves.
 That means they either set aside the money in advance, saving over time in order to pay for the procedure or procedures all at once, or, they elect one of the many payment plans available that allow them to pay most fees after surgery has been completed, over a set period of time, and with low or no interest.
 Some choose a combination of the two, paying some up front, and financing the rest.

 Myth: Plastic surgery should be cheaper than it is.